joanro123/Github-actions-markdown/README.md

-# Changing from Azure Pipelines to Github Actions
+# Moving from Azure Pipelines to Github Actions

 Github Actions has the same basic structure as Azure Pipelines and shares a lot of other similarities with each other.
 Usually you find the differences when it comes to syntax and the so called _Actions_ which are equal to built-in tasks in Azure Pipelines.